Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 This is definitely something you can grow used to – you don’t have another choice, actually, and it’s not really that bad: there are still areas on these popular beaches where you won’t hear the music (as much) so you have some options… but be prepared for a lot of noise and huge crowds of people.

-I really believe that even if you end up with a coins toss, choosing any of the beaches recommended above will result in a perfect experience.
+All in all, I really believe that even if you end up with a coin toss, choosing any of the beaches recommended above will result in a perfect experience.
 Or at least paint a clear picture of what to expect from basically any beach in Romania.

 1. It’s funny, even before reading about the Vema Veche beach, I guessed it was a naturist beach or was at one point.
 It just had that vibe to me.. hahah!
 Since l’m not really a beach person, I wouldn’t really mind any of them.
 Once in the water, I like the beach, but then l worry about all my stuff on the sand.
 We live even closer to the beach now, and didn’t go even once this past summer.
 He hates to go alone, and l hate to go :-).
 I will make the effort the coming summer though.
 I need to start enjoying it.